 - appreciate what they have

-but sometimes when we are in the thick of it, it is easy to lose sight of our reasons. so if you are growing weary as you fight the never ending chore battle, i have two pieces of encouragement for you today!
+but sometimes when we are in the thick of it, it is easy to lose sight of our reasons. so if you are growing weary as you fight the never ending chore battle, i have a bit of encouragement for you today!

 what the experts are saying about kids and chores